Introduction to A Valentine’s Day Appetizer

 Happy Early Valentine’s Day❤️❤️❤️!

-So for a Super Bowl party, follow the same instructions as above but instead of cutting out hearts, cut out footballs.
+So for a Super Bowl party, follow the exact instructions as above but instead of cutting out hearts, cut out footballs.
 Use the scraps to make the laces.
 They’re soooo fun even if your team doesn’t win!